Purple vegetables are awesome.

 - Purple Cauliflower- This year we grew ‘Graffiti’ from West Coast Seeds and it’s a stunner!
 A lot of purple cauliflower will retain purple color when cooked but it does fade and isn’t as bright.

 - Purple Peppers- add another rainbow color to your peppers!
-Stunning mixed with other pepper colours.
+Stunning mixed with other pepper colors.
 Choose varieties like ‘Purple Beauty’.
+Learn how to grow amazing peppers and see lots of varieties.

 - Purple Kohl Rabi- Kohl rabi comes in green or purple varieties (below is ‘Kolibri’ from West Coast Seeds) however it’s only the outside that’s purple, the inside is a light whitish green.
 It’s still a great purple vegetable that sparks curiosity because of its shape!
 Here’s a list of recipes for eating kohl rabi.